DaJen Eats goes from gas station eats to booming Central Florida restaurant - NewsBreak

 ORLANDO, Fla. - A Connecticut woman is turning to law enforcement to get her money back after she says she was tricked into paying the wrong person for a rental home in Kissimmee.
 Now she's warning others about potential scams.
 "They sent me the picture of the house and the...

-Family rallies behind woman accused of killing terminally ill husband at Daytona Beach hospital
+'We love you:' Family rallies behind woman accused of killing husband at Daytona Beach hospital

 FHP: Man hanging on open door of vehicle killed after 14-year-old Florida driver crashes